 The spectacular sequel to Don’t Starve, Don’t Starve Together was made to provide players with the multiplayer experience of this action-adventure, survival horror game.
-Debuting in 2014 and fully releasing in 2016, this game lets the players explore the terrifying wilderness.
+Debuting in 2014 and fully released in 2016, this game lets the players explore the terrifying wilderness.
 But this time, the incredible horror world experience can be shared among multiple players.
 While the fun co-op style might make DST look like a very easy exploration game, one might need some guidance from time to time due to the intense nature of this game.
 We have compiled a list of important tips and tricks to easily get you through the game.
 Here is our Don’t Starve Together Guide.

 Related: Cyberpunk 2077 Best Weapons

 The game offers players three modes: survival, wilderness, and endless.

 - A 120-second timer starts when players die, and if not revived in time, the world resets.

 - When a player dies, they return to character selection, losing progress.

 - No resurrection items, and the world never resets.

 - Similar to survival, but the world never resets.